How to Add Users to Groups in Ubuntu Linux

 sudo usermod -a -G group1,group2 username

-The commands above assume that the groups you want to add a user already exist.
+The commands we’ve covered so far assume the groups already exist.

-For example, to add the user geekrewind to the sudo group, you would run the following command:
+For example, to add the user geekrewind to the sudo group, you’d run this command:

 sudo usermod -a -G sudo geekrewind

 When adding a user to a new group, you use the -a (append) command.
-If the group doe not exists, the command will return an error that the group does not exist.
+If the group doesn’t exist, the command will return an error.

 Change a user’s primary group in Ubuntu Linux

 In Ubuntu Linux, you can change a user’s primary group.
-To change a user’s primary group, use the usermod command followed by the -g command option.
+To change a user’s primary group, you’ll use the usermod command with the -g option.

 sudo usermod -g groupname username